chromaui/chromatic-docs/gitlab.md

 stages:
   - test

- #👇Checks if the branch is master and runs Chromatic with the flag to accept all changes.
+ #👇Checks if the branch is main and runs Chromatic with the flag to accept all changes.
 chromatic_publish_auto_accept_changes:
   stage: test
   script: